HackerManOSU/TellTail/living document.md

 **Extensions/variations**

-The system can provide additional details should the user choose to generate a shareable "adoption profile" for their dog or cat.
+The system can be given additional details should they choose to generate a shareable "adoption profile" for their dog or cat.